Resources for Lay Chaplains

 - If you are changing congregations, the names of both old and new congregations

 Performing weddings in another province.
 Your license allows you to perform weddings only in your own province.
 However, we may be able to help you obtain a temporary licence to perform one in another province.
 Please contact firstname.lastname@example.org for more information.

 Cancelling your license.
-When your term ends and you step down from lay chaplaincy, your license to perform weddings must be cancelled.
+When your term ends and you step down from lay chaplaincy, your license to perform weddings must be canceled.
 If the CUC applied for it on your behalf (that is, if you are not in Quebec, Nova Scotia, or Prince Edward Island), you should submit a Request to Cancel Lay Chaplain’s Licence.
 If you are in Quebec, Nova Scotia, or Prince Edward Island, consult your province’s relevant authorities.